Congratulations on your new employment!

-- – Mecklenburg County’s online enrollment for Flexible Spending Accounts is October 1, 2019 through November 15, 2019.
+- – Mecklenburg County’s online enrollment for Flexible Spending Accounts is November 9, 2020 through November 20, 2020.
 During this period, sign onto myHR and click on Benefits Enrollment to elect your FSA coverage.
-Please see the following pages for Colonial Insurance enrollment instructions.
+Please see the following pages for Colonial Insurance and Pet Insurance enrollment instructions.

 - – Payroll deductions for Colonial Insurance products and the Medical and Dependent Care Spending Accounts will begin the first pay period in January 2021.
 The Nationwide Pet Insurance plan is available by Direct Billing only.
 No deductions will be taken via payroll deduction.

 - – If signing up for any coverage on your spouse and/or children, please have their dates of birth and social security numbers available when meeting with the Benefits Representative.

 - – If you will be receiving a new debit card, whether you are a new participant or to replace your expired card, please be aware that it may take up to 30 days following your plan effective date for your card to arrive.
 Your card will be delivered by mail in a plain white envelope.
 During this time you may use manual claim forms for eligible expenses.
 Please note that your debit card is good through the expiration date printed on the card.